JessicaJuliet/meditracker/TESTING.md

 **Pass/Fail:**
 Pass

-#### Test Case 6
+### Test Case 6
 **Description:**
-Verify all pages container a navbar and footer with the correct links
+Verify all pages contain a navbar and footer with the correct and functioning links

 **Steps:**
 1. Navigate to website in Chrome
-2. Check homepage containers header and footer with correct links
+2. Check homepage contains header and footer with correct links
+3. Test all header and footer links
 3. Login and ensure all logged in pages display header and footer with correct links
+4. Test all header and footer links when signed in

 **Expected Result:**
-Header and footer display with links functioning
+Header and footer display with functioning links

 **Actual Result:**
-Header and footer display with links functioning
+Header and footer display with functioning links

 **Pass/Fail**
 Pass

-#### Test Case 7
+### Test Case 7
 **Description:**
 Ensure 'back-to-top' button display on dashboard